 Alexs D. Pate is the author of five novels including the New York Times Bestseller Amistad, commissioned by Steven Spielberg’s Dreamworks/SKG and based on the screenplay by David Franzoni.
 Other novels include Losing Absalom, Finding Makeba, The Multicultiboho Sideshow and West of Rehoboth.

-Alexs’s first book of nonfiction, In The Heart of the Beat: The Poetry of Rap, which investigates the literary history and the quality of rap as a poetic expression, was published by Scarecrow Press January 2010.
-His memoir, The Past is Perfect: Memoir of a Father/Son Reunion will also be published next year by Coffee House Press.
-An excerpt of the memoir appears in the Fall 2007 edition of Black Renaissance Noire.
+Alexs’s first book of nonfiction, In The Heart of the Beat: The Poetry of Rap, which investigates the literary history and the quality of rap as a poetic expression, was published by Scarecrow Press in January 2010.
 Alexs’s poetry collection, Innocent, was published in 1998.
+Alexs is the editor of Blues Vision: African American Writing from Minnesota, published in 2015.

 In addition, Alexs wrote the foreword to the recently re-published Gordon Parks’ memoir To Smile in Autumn by the University of Minnesota Press.
 Alexs also wrote the introduction to Mahmoud El-Kati’s new book, Hiptionary.